 The Library as Incubator Project is a collaborative effort that involves the time, skill, and dedication of many individuals and organizations.
 We rely on a long list of partners, guest writers, and volunteers to do what we do, as well as an army of creative makers and librarians who share their work and ideas with us.

 Laura Damon-Moore: Co-founder & Editor.
 Laura received her master’s degree from the UW-Madison School of Library and Information Studies in 2012.
 In 2008 she received her bachelor’s degree in Theatre Arts and Literary Studies from Beloit College in Beloit, Wisconsin.
 Laura has worked in public and academic libraries in Wisconsin, and is currently the Assistant Director for the Eager Free Public Library in Evansville, WI.
 Laura is a member of the ALA’s America’s Libraries in the 21st Century Committee and serves on the Educator Advisory Panel for Filament Games.
-Her library interests include library administration and outreach; joint-use libraries; and the role of libraries in the development and promotion of the fine and creative arts.
+Her library interests include programming, particularly for children and young adults; community outreach and engagement; and the development and support of strong library + arts partnerships and projects.
 Laura’s other interests include yoga, reading, movies, NPR, and art-making.
 Check out Laura in the Library, her professional website.

 Holly Storck-Post: Project Manager & Associate Editor.
 Holly graduated from the UW-Madison School of Library and Information Studies in 2014 and is now the Children’s Librarian at Monroe Public Library in Monroe WI.
 She is especially interested in early literacy and teen programming.
 Holly is a member of REFORMA, the National Association to Promote Library & Information Services to Latinos & the Spanish-speaking.
 She is bilingual, and hopes to work in a public library providing services to Spanish speakers and immigrants.
 In addition to reading, Holly enjoys teaching kickboxing and exploring beginner photography.